Illinois vs. Missouri Predictions, College Basketball BetMGM Promo Codes, & Picks - December 22

 - Pick ATS: Illinois (-6.5)

-Illinois is 4-5-0 against the spread this season compared to Missouri's 4-6-0 ATS record.
-The Fighting Illini are 3-6-0 and the Tigers are 3-7-0 in terms of hitting the over.
-The two teams average 154.9 points per game, 4.4 more points than this matchup's total.
+Illinois has a 4-5-0 record against the spread this season compared to Missouri, who is 4-6-0 ATS.
+The Fighting Illini have a 3-6-0 record going over the point total, while games involving the Tigers have a record of 3-7-0 when it comes to hitting the over.
+The teams score 154.9 points per game, 5.4 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM